dfzunigah/dfzunigah/README.md

 ### Hi there <a href="https://www.linkedin.com/in/dfzunigah/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>

-I'm a mechatronics engineering student from Colombia :colombia: and the only Google Developer Student Club Lead in Colombia since 2021.
+I'm a mechatronics engineering student from Colombia :colombia: with a double major in Artificial Intelligence and Entrepreneurship and the only Google Developer Student Club Lead in Colombia since 2021.

 - ⚡ &nbsp;Leading [TuringBox](https://instagram.com/turingbox)
 - 🌱 Passionate about technology, education and entrepreneurship